 19. Fall is in the Air CRAFT FAIR

 The Corner Brook Civic Centre is home to the annual Fall Craft Fair.
-Check out the local vendors art work, crafts, jewelry and much more.
-There is also a free kids corner craft table, and local face painting.
+Check out the local vendors, art work, crafts, jewelry, and much more.
+There is also a free kids’ corner craft table and face painting.

 Details